danhans42/nxflash/README.md

 ## Building a Serial Cable

-To make your own cable, purchase a USB UART of your choice and connect RX to TX, TX to RX and GND to GND.
-You will need to purchase a PlayStation link cable and cut it in half.
-Then use a continuity checker to find out which colour goes to which pin.
+To buld your own serial cable, purchase a USB UART of your choice and a PlayStation link cable.
+You will need to cut it in half and use a continuity checker/multimeter to find out which colour corresponds to which pin.
 Alternatively if you are feeling brave, you can solder one in internally

 Pinout for the serial port :-

 ![Pinout](https://github.com/danhans42/nxflash/blob/master/psx_SIO_pinout.png)

-Its fairly simple to build.
+You will need to cross over the RXD and TXD lines (ie. PSX TXD to UART RXD), and ground connects straight through.

+Fairly simple stuff.
 As for which USB UART to buy, that is up to you.
 When writing this I had the occasional timeout issue when using the tools on Linux.
 The issue turned out to be a fake FTDI UART!
 Avoid FTDI based adapters unless they are from a reputable source such as Adafruit/Sparkfun etc - avoid eBay/Aliexpress cheap ones.

 I have also tested this with the Sil CP210x series UARTS, they have Linux drivers built in.
 Alternatively a CH340 based adapter will also work.
 Just make sure they are 3.3v and not 5v.

 ## Xkiller & Xplorer + Parallel Port